BroadbandForum/usp/docs/specification/index.md

 As the USP Service starts up, it begins to connect to the USP Broker...

 - The Agent within the USP Service initiates the UNIX Domain Socket connection to the Controller on the USP Broker and the well-known internal path
+	 - Once the UNIX Domain Socket is connected, the USP Agent and USP Controller can perform TLS handshaking, if desired
-	 - Once the UNIX Domain Socket is connected, the USP Service's Agent will initiate the UNIX Domain Socket MTP Handshake mechanism
+	 - Once the UNIX Domain Socket is connected (and TLS handshaking is complete, if desired), the USP Service's Agent will initiate the UNIX Domain Socket MTP Handshake mechanism
 	 - Once the USP Broker's Controller receives the UNIX Domain Socket MTP Handshake message, it will respond with its own Handshake message
 	 - Once the UNIX Domain Socket MTP Handshake mechanism is successfully completed, the Agent within the USP Service sends an empty UnixDomainSocketConnectRecord
 	 - After sending the empty UnixDomainSocketConnectRecord, the Agent within the USP Service sends a Register message to the Controller in the USP Broker that details the portion of the data model that is being exposed by the USP Service.